AlyMar1994/UFoCP/.github/ISSUE_TEMPLATE/bug-audio.md

 ---
 name: Audio
-about: Help us eliminate as many issues in FoC's SFX, VO and music.
-For any audio-related issues whatsoever.
+about: Help us eliminate as many issues in FoC's audio.
+For any/all audio-related issues.
-title: Audio - Description of Audio Error
+title: Audio - [PROBLEM DESCRIPTION]
 labels: Audio, Bug (FoC)
 assignees: ''